4d/4d-for-ios/docs/Data-Formatter-Create.md

 ### Tintable color

-To optimize the color contrast of your images on your app and display them in black and white, depending on the color mode (light or dark), you can set the image format as follows:
+To optimize the color contrast of your black and white images on your app depending on the color mode (light or dark), you can set the image as follows. atomatically adapt them, thanks to the ```"tintable": true``` code line:

 ```json
 {